Mushimush/athena-mill-privacy/PRIVACY_POLICY.md

 The app requires camera permission (android.permission.CAMERA) to:

-- Take photos during inspections
+- Take photos during inspections of manufacturing equipment and facilities
-- Document safety issues
+- Document safety issues such as broken machinery, hazardous conditions, or compliance violations
-- Capture critical failures
+- Capture critical failures like equipment malfunctions or structural damage
-- Upload visual evidence for reports
+- Upload visual evidence for detailed inspection reports and maintenance records

+When you use the camera feature in Athena Mill, each photo is tagged with relevant metadata (such as location, timestamp, and inspection category) to create comprehensive documentation.
+For example, when documenting a machine failure, your photo will be directly linked to that specific equipment's maintenance history, allowing maintenance teams to quickly assess the issue and implement repairs.

 These photos are:

-- Stored securely on our servers
+- Stored securely on our servers using AES-256 encryption
-- Used only for inspection and documentation purposes
+- Used only for inspection documentation, compliance verification, and maintenance planning
-- Accessible only to authorized personnel
+- Accessible only to authorized personnel within your organization's permission structure
-- Deleted when no longer needed for business purposes
+- Deleted when no longer needed for business purposes (typically after 3 years or as specified by your organization's data retention policy)

 ### Storage and Security